google/WebFundamentals/src/site/user-input/form-input.markdown

 <!-- TODO: Fix formatting of cells -->
 <table>
 <tr>
-<td>Remember: Even with client side input validation, it is always important to validate data on the server to ensure consistency and security in your data.</td>
+<td><b>Remember: </b>Even with client side input validation, it is always important to validate data on the server to ensure consistency and security in your data.</td>
 </tr>
 </table>

 ## Using attributes to validate input

 ### The pattern attribute

 The pattern attribute specifies a [regular